 Boots are a basic part of the clothes used by polo players.
-They must be strong as they are under constant friction with the horse, the stirrups and the sticks but they also have to be comfortable and beautiful, why not?
+They must be strong, as they are under constant friction with the horse, the stirrups, and the sticks—but they also have to be comfortable and beautiful!
 The family business Casa Fagliano perfectly meets all these requirements.

-Polo Lady visited Fagliano’s workshop, where Eduardo, Héctor and other employees welcomed us with their friends and told us how they make the most popular boots in the world.
-These being regarded as ‘the one and only’ boot for those wishing for the ultimate in foot wear.
+Polo Lady visited Fagliano’s workshop, where Eduardo, Héctor, and other employees welcomed us with their friends and told us how they make the most popular boots in the world—regarded as the ‘one and only’ boots for those wishing for the ultimate in footwear.

 The company was established in 1892.
-How did it start and continues to this day?
+How did it start and does it continue to this day?

 Do you also make country boots or riding boots?

 “Yes.
 Although most are polo boots with a front fastener.
 There are also other types with laces or closed boots for the countryside.
 These represent 20% of our production; the rest is only for polo.”

 “Most are polo players or people who work in the countryside and need strong boots.”

 “We really have very well-known clients, either because they are princes, top-level players, or members of families that have been playing polo for generations and so their names are influential in the polo world.
 They have chosen our products because of the quality and we always strive to maintain this.”

 What percentage of your clients represent the women’s market?